Jeunese/jeunese.github.io/docs/guidelines.md

 *  Remove an empty intensifier, for example, *"Selecting this option is ~~really~~ only needed if you're using a Windows machine."*
 *  Replace the intensifier and the adjective it refers to with a stronger word, for example, *"very important"* could be replaced with *"crucial"*.

 Additionally, avoid "adverbs of manner".
-Manner adverbs are modifiers that tell us the way or how something is done, and are usually formed from adjectives by adding "-ly". you cant avoid manner adverbs by using precise language, instead.
+Manner adverbs are modifiers that tell us the way or how something is done, and are usually formed from adjectives by adding "-ly".
+You can avoid manner adverbs by using precise language, instead.
 For example, *"The change takes effect quickly"*, could instead be *"The change takes effect within 5 minutes"*.

 **Avoid grammatical expletives:**